 Lessons Willy Wonka Can Teach You About Natural Hair

 Even though logically we know that no one lives forever.
-It still always take your breath away when someone who shaped the soundtrack of your life leaves us.
+It still always take your breath away when someone who shaped the soundtrack of your life leaves our earthly plane.
 For me, Gene Wilder was one of those people.

 The other thing that was so powerful about this movie was the lessons that it taught through song.
 One of those songs really sticks out…it’s the song that the Oompa Loompa’s sing and goes something like this: